OCA/purchase-workflow/purchase_amendment/README.rst

 ==============

-This module is meant to assist the users in handling the cases when a customer changes his mind about a sale and the order is using drop shipping or make to order.
+This module is meant to assist the users in handling the cases when a customer changes his mind about a purchase.

 See also `sale_amendment` (in https://github.com/OCA/sale-workflow)
-which cover the more general use case of changes in sale orders.
+which cover a similar use case for changes in sale orders.

 Background information